Daniel J. Cogan

 Greczyn v.
 Colgate Palmolive, 183 N.J.
 5 (2005), He was co-counsel before this matter for the New Jersey Supreme Court, which clarified the standards for the use of fictitious party practice in connection with a complaint filed against a design professional outside of the ten-year Statute of Repose.

-DANIEL J. COGAN is Of Counsel to the Firm, practicing in the areas of construction law, surety and fidelity coverage litigation, as well as the representation of design professionals and real estate developers.
+DANIEL J. COGAN is a Partner in the Firm, practicing in the areas of construction law, surety and fidelity coverage litigation, as well as the representation of design professionals and real estate developers.
 Mr. Cogan is a 1992 graduate of Seton Hall University School of Law, where he was a member of the Journal of Sport Law and received his B.A. from The Catholic University of America in 1989.

 Mr. Cogan has a diverse background, having worked both as a litigator in private practice for over twenty years, as well as serving as general counsel for a New York-based, international real estate development firm for the past seven years prior to joining McElroy Deutsch.
 He has litigated claims on behalf of design professionals in the Superior Court of New Jersey and in matters before the American Arbitration Association and has argued on behalf of design professionals before the New Jersey Supreme Court.
 He also has extensive experience mediating complex construction matters to successful resolution.
 In addition to his litigation practice, Mr. Cogan also assists professional clients in contract preparation and review on all manner of construction projects and has presented numerous seminars to the design professional community on the use of AIA form contracts.